How I Got Google Antigravity Working Perfectly with WSL

 Step 2: Fixing the CLI (agy)

-I prefer launching tools from the terminal.
-But if you run agy . from your WSL terminal, it defaults to opening the Windows version of the app, disconnecting you from your Linux environment.
+I prefer launching tools directly from the terminal.
+But if you run the old launcher inside your WSL terminal, it defaults to opening the Windows version of the app, completely disconnecting you from your Linux environment.

-To fix this, we need to patch the launcher.
+To fix this, we need to handle the new Antigravity IDE folder paths cleanly.

 2. Patch the Config: